Spring Boot Webhook Bot

 import io.github.natanimn.telebof.BotClient;

-import io.github.natanimn.telebof.BotLog;
+import io.github.natanimn.telebof.log.BotLog;

 import io.github.natanimn.telebof.filters.Filter;